AlexRaudvee/Sentiment_Analysis_Tiwitter/README.md

   #  DO NOT FORGET TO PULL INFO FROM GITHUB!!!
 AND AS WELL PUSH AFTER YOU HAVE FINISHED

 ## Description of files

-  config.py - pathes to any files that are going to be used and any aditional configs

-  imports.py - all imports used for the code

-  create_database.ipynb - file where we create the database
+  create_database.ipynb - file where we create the database and loading the data in the database

   retriving_data.ipynb - in this file we exploring the data that we have

   sentiment_analysis.ipynb - in this file we provide sentiment analisis on Tweets

-  loading_data.py - code that is used for loading all json data in the database

-  visualizations.ipynb - code for visualizations
+  sentiment_analysis_vis.ipynb - code for visualizations about sentiment analysis

-  main.ipynb - Jupiter Noutbook with the main code where we define functions and runing the main code
+  main_visualisations.ipynb - Jupiter Noutbook with the main code for first and main visualisations

-  trial_string_file.json - test json files for the code
+  accuracy_of_the_model.ipynb - file with code for measusring the accuracy of the model that we use

+  get_conversations.ipynb - file with code for getting conversations and storing them in csv file

+  sentiment_on_conversations_pre.ipynb - file with code for preprocessing the data for future sentiment analysis on conversations

+  sentiment_on_conversations_vis.ipynb - file with the code for visualisations about sentiment analysis on conversations